oracle-livelabs/converged/microservices-txeventq-kafka/deploy-and-test-txeventq/deploy-and-test-txeventq.md

 ### Objectives

-- Learn about Oracle Transactional Event Queues (TEQ) and okafka library
+- Learn about Oracle Transactional Event Queues (TxEventQ) and okafka library
-- Create an Oracle TEQ Topic
+- Create an Oracle TxEventQ Topic
-- Deploy and access the Oracle TEQ Producer Microservice
+- Deploy and access the Oracle TxEventQ Producer Microservice
-- Deploy and access the Oracle TEQ Consumer Microservice
+- Deploy and access the Oracle TxEventQ Consumer Microservice
 - Learn how they work

 ### Prerequisites